minprog/pyprog/opdrachten/week5/indexer/index.md

           whitespace and digits before adding to the index.
         * Empty strings and stopwords are ignored and not indexed.
         """

+        # sample code for reading the file
+        with open(filename, "r") as file:
+            for line_number, line in enumerate(file, 1):
+                # TODO add each word from the line to index

     def search_index(word, book_index):
         """